Diagnosis and Prevention

 CT Lung Screening

 Lung cancer is most treatable when caught early.
-This November, in recognition of Lung Cancer Awareness Month, Centegra Health System is offering a free low-dose CT lung screening.
+For a limited time, Centegra Health System is offering a free low-dose CT lung screening.
 This simple, non-invasive, screening can effectively check the health of your lungs by providing detailed pictures and revealing any abnormalities, even those as small as a pea.

 This life-saving screening is recommended for men and women ages 55 to 80 years who have a 30-pack year history.
 This is the equivalent of smoking one pack of cigarettes a day for 30 years or two packs a day for 15 years.

 The CT lung screening is offered at the Centegra Imaging Centers in Crystal Lake and Huntley.
 A physician order is not required for this screening, however you must provide your physician’s name.

 To schedule your free CT lung screening, call 815-334-5566.